uthark/blog/content/post/2020-10-05-omnifocus-cli-quickentry.md

 omni review agenda for meeting with Super team @review
 ```

-Note that you can use tags when entering task.
+Note that you can use tags when entering tasks.